oneapi-src/SYCLomatic-test/third-party-programs/Velocity-Bench/cudaSift/cudaSift_migration.md

 > source file is implied.
 If `--out-root` is not specified, `./dpct_output`
 > is implied.

-You should see the migrated files in the `migrated` folder that was specified by the `--out-root` option:
+You should see the migrated files in the `out` folder that was specified by the `--out-root` option:

 ```
-migrated/
+out/
 ├── MainSourceFiles.yaml
 ├── cudaImage.dp.cpp
 ├── cudaImage.h